Shane32/Npm.Template/README.md

 The repository is configured as follows:

-- Husky is used to lint commit messages via commitlint, but currently disabled (see `.husky/commit-msg`).
+- Husky with prettier is used to reformat scripts before a commit; see `.husky/pre-commit` to disable.
 - Husky is used to enforce passing of tests before a commit; see `.husky/pre-commit` to disable.
 - Packages build for cjs, esm, and umd -- CommonJS, ES Modules, and Universal Module Definition formats.
 Typescript definitions are also included.
   - The umd module is webpacked, so it is minified and images may be inlined, etc. See `config/webpack.config.js`.